IDHalverson/companybot/README.md

 ### What is this repository for? ###

-* Slack API for custom interactions @ Burris Logistics
+* Slack API for custom interactions @ Your Company
 * Version 1.0.0

 ### How do I get set up? ###